claygod/PuffContext/README.md

 # PuffContext
-PuffContext library stores designed to store the application PuffContext.
 Library PuffContext differs from the basic library Context so that it contexts exist in the form of layers, and this layer can be removed if necessary variables.

 [![API documentation](https://godoc.org/github.com/claygod/PuffContext?status.svg)](https://godoc.org/github.com/claygod/PuffContext)